 There are numerous stigmas in society, such as mental health issues, that contribute to many young people feeling alienated and not being accepted and understood by their peers.
-This Program encourages students to be agents of change, and become Stigma Stomping Superheroes, by learning about the stigmas that cause others to be seen as ‘different.’
+This Program encourages students to be agents of change by learning about the stigmas that cause others to be seen as ‘different.’
 Students learn about the trauma caused by bullying and recognize the negative consequences.
 Most importantly, youth are prompted to take action against stigma in their school and as part of their daily lives.
 The Stigma-Free Zone Program also offers community presentations in workplaces, non-profit societies, and additional organizations in Metro Vancouver and Victoria, B.C.

 Stigma-Free Zone Classroom Presentations’ Summary

 - Classroom Presenters share an introduction on the topic of mental health stigma with powerful impacting images surrounding the subject of mental illness.
 They encourage discussion among students and initially engage them on the topic of mental illness stigma.

 - Presenters share their personal and inspiring story of living with and managing mental illness, which emphasizes that we all have struggles, but no matter what our challenges, we can live extraordinary lives.

 - The conversation about stigma is expanded upon as Presenters educate youth on the various stigmas in society with impacting images and stories of inspiring people who face stigma, but have demonstrated outstanding resiliency.

 - The Program provides a take away Stigma-Free Zone Rack Card that directs youth to our website, specifically the Help Page via a QR link that can be scanned with their cell phones to access resources.
 This innovative rack card is a tool that encourages youth to continue the conversation about stigma with their parents and friends.